HMO License

 By: Able Safety Consulting

-Operating hoisting machinery in New York City requires specialized licensing to ensure safety and compliance with local regulations.
-The New York City Department of Buildings categorizes these licenses into Class A, Class B, and Class C, each with distinct qualifications, experience requirements, and certifications.
+Operating hoisting machinery in New York City demands specialized licensing to ensure safety and adherence to local regulations.
+The New York City Department of Buildings classifies these licenses into several categories: Class A, Class B, and Class C1, C2, C3, and limited licenses.
+Each category has distinct qualifications, experience requirements, and certifications tailored to the type and capacity of the equipment being operated.

 This guide provides an overview of who needs each type of license and the specific criteria operators must meet to obtain them.
 Whether handling mobile cranes, large telescopic boom cranes, or smaller hoisting machines, understanding these requirements is crucial for maintaining safe and efficient construction practices in the densely populated urban environment of NYC.

-Here is a breakdown of who needs to obtain Class A, Class B, and Class C Hoisting Machine Operator licenses in New York City:
+Here is a breakdown of who needs to obtain Class A, Class B, and Class C, and Limited Hoisting Machine Operator licenses in New York City:

 Class A Hoisting Machine Operator License: